hartwigmedical/serve/algo/README.md

     - any type of missense mutation in BRAF codon 600
 - Specific missense mutations such as BRAF V600E

-In addition to generating a mapping from various genomic events to clinical evidence, SERVE generates the following outputs describing genomic events implied to be able to driver cancer:
+In addition to generating a mapping from various genomic events to efficacy evidence and trials, SERVE generates the following outputs describing genomic events implied to be able to driver cancer:

 - Specific known pathogenic fusion pairs
 - Known pathogenic amplifications and deletions
+- Specific genes that are known to be a potential driver in cancer
 - Known pathogenic exons (exons for which specific mutations are implied to be pathogenic)
 - Known pathogenic codons (codons for which generic mutations are implied to be pathogenic)
 - Known pathogenic hotspots (specific mutations on specific loci)